jbagg/QtZeroConf/README.md

 ### iOS device sleep

 When iOS puts the device to sleep, it breaks the DNS-SD browser and service publisher.
-The only way around this is to call stopServicePublish() and stopBrowser() when the application state changes to Qt::ApplicationSuspended (sleep) and then call start startPublish() and startBrowser() when the application state changes to Qt::ApplicationActive (wake).
+The only way around this is to call stopServicePublish() and stopBrowser() when the application state changes to Qt::ApplicationSuspended (sleep) and then call startPublish() and startBrowser() when the application state changes to Qt::ApplicationActive (wake).
 See appStateChanged() in example.